1980s Jazz, Fusion, Soul and Funk Acts I Should Like But Don’t

 51dnFsTtIPLEvery serious jazz fan seems to have a favourite Sonny Rollins story.

-Rollins embarked on a typically Herculean solo at around 11:30pm.
+A good one is recited by musician Matt Glaser in Ken Burns’ ‘Jazz’ documentary.
+Sonny was playing a late-night Carnegie Hall gig on Easter Saturday during the 1990s.
+He embarked on a typically Herculean solo at around 11:30pm.
 This went on for quite a while.
-At EXACTLY ten seconds to midnight he quoted from ‘Auld Lang Syne’.*
+At EXACTLY ten seconds to midnight he quoted from Irving Berlin’s ‘Easter Parade’…

 Truth or fiction, it’s the kind of story that has followed the brilliant Harlem-born saxophonist around throughout his career.
-It also speaks volumes about the intellectual vigour of the man.
+It also speaks volumes about his intellectual and musical vigour.

 The film also features fascinating interviews with Sonny and his wife/manager/producer (and now sadly departed) Lucille.
-Writers Gary Giddins and Ira Gitler contribute intelligent, revealing summations of Rollins’ career.
+Writers Gary Giddins, Francis Davis and Ira Gitler contribute intelligent, revealing summations of Rollins’ career.
 There’s also some superb concert footage of Sonny’s ‘Concerto For Tenor Saxophone And Orchestra’ premiere in Japan.

 Watching the film again has led to a period of Sonny woodshedding, and I’m unearthing some real gems.
 It’s exciting that he has continued to be an absolutely vital presence on the jazz scene, performing when possible and frequently contributing to media debates about the music.